Barbara Ross-Lee: Career

-First Female Dean of a U.S. Medical School
+First African American woman dean of a U.S. Medical School

 In 1993, Ross-Lee became the first African American woman dean of a United States medical school.
 She remained dean of the College of Osteopathic Medicine of Ohio University until 2001.
 During her tenure there, she reformulated the entire course of study, and drafted a women's curriculum, earning a reputation as a "change agent."
 Ross-Lee led the American Osteopathic Association's Health Policy Fellowship program and the Training in Policy Studies program.

 After leaving Heritage, she became the vice president of Health Sciences and Medical Affairs at the New York Institute of Technology; in 2002, she became dean of its New York College of Osteopathic Medicine.
 She continued to hold her position as the vice president of Health Sciences and Affairs at the New York Institute of Technology College of Osteopathic Medicine during her deanship and advocated for women and people of color in the medical field, as well as for the greater field of osteopathic medicine.
 Ross-Lee was dean of the School of Health Professions and the College of Osteopathic Medicine.
 During her tenure at New York Institute of Technology, Ross-Lee built NYITCOM into the fourth largest medical school in the U.S., the fourth highest ranked osteopathic medicine program in the U.S., and helped establish NYITCOM at Arkansas State University in 2016.
 Ross-Lee was also an appointed member of the National Institutes of Health's Advisory Committee on Research on Women's Health and served on the National Advisory Committee on Rural Health of the U.S. Department of Health and Human Services.
 Dr. Ross-Lee is currently a fellow of the American Osteopathic Board of Family Physicians, a member of the American Osteopathic Association's Bureau of Professional Education, and the Trilateral International Medical Workforce Group of the United States Agency for International Development.